faustofjunqueira/node-express-typescript/README.md

 ## How to start

-## How to development with this boilerplate
+## How to develop with this boilerplate

-## How to delivery this boilerplate
+## How to deliver this boilerplate

 ## Hackathon startup

 ## Folder Structure

-## Config Documentations
+## Config References

 ## Errors References

-The errors can be thrown in any place of application.
-But, if anyone of the below errors will throw inside a route, a controller, these errors will perform like an HTTP error and emit the relative status code.
+Errors can be thrown in any place of application.
+But, if any of below errors is thrown inside a route/controller, these errors will perform like a HTTP error and emit the relative status code.

 #### ValidationError (400)

-This error represent the validation data trafficked in the request.
+This error represents the validation of the sent data in the request.
 To validate data, we use the [`class-validator`](https://github.com/typestack/class-validator) and [`class-transform`](https://github.com/typestack/class-transformer).
 Both dependences are user by [`routing-controller`](https://github.com/typestack/routing-controllers).

 **We don't use the HttpErrors of Routing Controller, we prefer customize ours errors, based in Routing Controllers errors.**